astrakit/main-website/README.md

 ## License

-This project is licensed under the AGPL v3.0 License.
+This project is licensed under the BSD-3-Clause license.
 See the [LICENSE](LICENSE) file for details.

 ## Contact